pranavmundre/react-js-starter-kit/README.md

-# 🚀 React Starter Template
+# 🚀 ReactJS Starter Template

 This is a reusable React.js project boilerplate with a pre-configured folder structure, routing setup using react-router-dom, and best practices in place.
 It’s designed to help you quickly bootstrap new React projects without repetitive setup.